Aaron J. Blashill, Ph.D.

 Pronouns: She/Her/Hers

-Olivia is a second year undergraduate at student at San Diego State University majoring in Psychology and minoring in Business.
-Her research interests include examining developmental disorders, anxiety disorders, and body image concerns in adolescence.
-After graduation, Olivia plans to pursue a PhD in clinical psychology.
+Isabella is a second-year undergraduate student at San Diego State University majoring in Psychology and minoring in Honors Interdisciplinary Studies.
+Her research interests include suicide prevention, eating disorders, anxiety disorders, and understanding how the body absorbs trauma, especially in underrepresented communities.
+After graduation, she plans on attending graduate school and continuing to engage in research.

 Rilo Blashill